-Crislyn D’Souza-Schorey is the chair of the Department of Biological Sciences at the University of Notre Dame.
-In this role, she works collaboratively with the College of Science and provides overall strategic direction and leadership for the department and oversight of its research, teaching and outreach endeavors.
-She is also the Morris Pollard Collegiate Professor of Biological Sciences.
+Jason Rohr is the chair of the Department of Biological Sciences at the University of Notre Dame.
+In this role, he works collaboratively with the College of Science and provides overall strategic direction and leadership for the department and oversight of its research, teaching and outreach endeavors.
+He is also the Ludmilla F., Stephen J., and Robert T. Galla College Professor of Biological Sciences.

-A highly visible scientist, her work has been published in leading scientific journals and supported by several funding agencies including the American Cancer Society, the Department of Defense, the Leukemia and Lymphoma Society of America, and the National Cancer Institute of the National Institutes of Health.
-Often called upon to speak at national and international meetings, she has been recognized with a host of awards and honors throughout her career, including the Michael K. Guest Award for Innovative Cancer Research from the Walther Cancer Institute.
-She was elected Fellow of the American Association for the Advancement of Science (AAAS) in 2012.
-D’Souza-Schorey has served as a standing roster member and continues to serve on scientific review panels of the National Institutes of Health and those of other national and international funding agencies.
-She also serves on editorial boards and frequently reviews for scientific journals.
+A highly visible scientist, his work has been published in leading scientific journals, including Nature, Science, PNAS, and several Nature journals, and supported by several funding agencies, including the National Institutes of Health, National Science Foundation, US Department of Agriculture, US Geological Survey, and US Environmental Protection Agency.
+Often called upon to speak at national and international meetings, he has been recognized with a host of honors, including both research and teaching awards.
+He was elected Fellow of the American Association for the Advancement of Science (AAAS) in 2017.
+He also serves on editorial boards and frequently reviews for scientific journals.